cucumber-attic/website/apps/dynamic/views/_posts/far-from-the-mobbing-crowd.md

 ## Resilience

 The other thing that amazes me about the mob is how resilient it is.
 It just charges on, you can't stop it.
 On a small scale, suppose I have to take the phone call.
 I disappear for 15 minutes, I come back.
 The mob's been rolling on.
 They've been writing code - high quality code - the whole time.
-I can very easily just pick up what's going on now and start to contribute within a matter of minutes.
+I can very easily just pick up what's going on and start to contribute within a matter of minutes.
 Pretty amazing.

 Equally, on the bigger scale, if I have to go away for a few days of training, maybe I'm in a different time zone, the mob carries on.
 We're swapping different people out each week to go and deliver the training courses, but the consciousness is still there and the code is still moving forward all the time.
 It's really powerful.